samanthajmorris/hci-calendar/README.md

 ## Getting Started

 1. Download or clone the repository
 2. This tool depends on the following Java modules: java.io, java.lang, com.google.json(provided), java.util, java.nio, org.json.simple(provided).
 Please ensure these modules are in your Java environment.
---a.
+  a.
 If you are running on Dr. Java, add the neccessary jar files to your environment by clicking Edit>Preferences> Add Classpath then browsing for you files.
 Once all are added, click 'Apply' then 'OK'.

 ## How to run